Epic Systems: Data sharing practices

 Care Everywhere is Epic's health information exchange software, which comes with its electronic health record (EHR, or EMR) system.
-A 2014 article in The New York Times interviews two doctors who said that their Epic systems would not allow them to share data with users of competitors' software in a way that will satisfy the Meaningful Use requirements of the HITECH Act.
-At first, Epic charged a fee to send data to some non-Epic systems.
-Epic said the yearly cost for an average-sized hospital was around $5,000 a year.
-However, after Congressional hearings, Epic and other major software vendors announced that they would suspend per-transaction sharing fees.
-Epic customers must still pay for one-time costs of linking Epic to each individual non-Epic system with which they wish to exchange data; in contrast, Epic's competitors have formed the CommonWell Health Alliance which set a common Interoperability Software standard for electronic health records.
-A 2014 report by the RAND Corporation noted the software was difficult and costly to use in conjunction with other billing systems.
-The report also cited other research showing that Epic's implementation in the Kaiser Permanente system led to efficiency losses.
+The New York Times interviewed two doctors who said that their Epic systems would not allow them to share data with users of competitors' software in a way that would satisfy the Meaningful Use requirements of the HITECH Act.
+Epic customers must pay for one-time costs of linking Epic to each individual non-Epic system with which they wish to exchange data; in contrast, Epic's competitors have formed the CommonWell Health Alliance which set a common Interoperability Software standard for electronic health records.
 In September 2017, Epic announced Share Everywhere, which allows patients to authorize any provider who has internet access to view their record in Epic and to send progress notes back.
 Share Everywhere was named Healthcare Dive's "Health IT Development of the Year" in 2017.
+Barriers remain to data sharing, including Epic customization, which fields are available for export, and difficulty in sharing data outside of Epic.